Porcupine Meatballs

 Instructions

-- In a medium bowl, whisk together tomato sauce, 1/2 cup water, brown sugar, and Worcestershire sauce until sugar has dissolved.
-Set bowl aside.15 ounce tomato sauce, 1 cup water, 2 tablespoon light brown sugar, 2 teaspoon Worcestershire sauce
+• In a medium bowl, whisk together tomato sauce, 1/2 cup water, brown sugar, and Worcestershire sauce until sugar has dissolved.
+Set bowl aside.

-- In a large bowl, add rice, 1/2 cup water, onion, salt, garlic powder, black pepper, and paprika.
-Use a spatula to toss the ingredients together until mixed.1 cup water, 1/2 cup long grain white rice, 1/3 cup yellow onion, 1 teaspoon salt, 1/2 teaspoon garlic powder, 1/2 teaspoon black pepper, 1/4 teaspoon paprika
+1 cup water, 1/2 cup long grain white rice, 1/3 cup chopped yellow onion, 1 teaspoon salt, 1/2 teaspoon garlic powder, 1/2 teaspoon black pepper, 1/4 teaspoon paprika

-- Add grown beef and canola oil to rice mixture, then mix thoroughly until beef has broken down and ingredients are incorporated throughout.1 pound ground beef, 2 tablespoon canola oil
+• Add ground beef and canola oil to rice mixture, then mix thoroughly until beef has broken down and ingredients are incorporated throughout.

-- Use a spoon to scoop out 1-2 tablespoons of the meatball mixture, roll and mold it into a ball, then place the formed meatball into prepared baking dish9x13 baking dish.
+• Scoop up about 1-2 tablespoons of meatball mixture, roll and mold it into a ball, then place formed meatball into prepared baking dish9x13 baking dish.
 Repeat this step until all meatballs have been formed, spacing each meatball about 1 inch apart.

-- Pour the prepared red cause over the meatballs.
-Give the baking dish a gentle shake to distribute the sauce throughout the dish.
+• Pour prepared red sause over meatballs.
+Give baking dish a gentle shake to distribute sauce throughout dish.

-- Serve porcupine meatballs immediately with chopped parsley as garnish (optional).1 tablespoon fresh parsley
+• Sprinkle finished porcupine meatballs with chopped parsley as garnish (optional).

 Nutrition